Pylons/pyramid/docs/narr/zca.rst

 code is high.

-While the ZCA is an excellent tool with which to build a *framework* such as :mod:`repoze.bfg`, it is not always the best tool with which to build an *application* due to the opacity of the ``zope.component`` APIs.
-Accordingly, :mod:`repoze.bfg` tends to hide the the presence of the ZCA from application developers.
-You needn't understand the ZCA to create a :mod:`repoze.bfg` application; its use is effectively only a framework implementation detail.
+While the ZCA is an excellent tool with which to build a *framework* such as :mod:`pyramid`, it is not always the best tool with which to build an *application* due to the opacity of the ``zope.component`` APIs.
+Accordingly, :mod:`pyramid` tends to hide the the presence of the ZCA from application developers.
+You needn't understand the ZCA to create a :mod:`pyramid` application; its use is effectively only a framework implementation detail.

-However, developers who are already used to writing :term:`Zope` applications often still wish to use the ZCA while building a :mod:`repoze.bfg` application; :mod:`repoze.bfg` makes this possible.
+However, developers who are already used to writing :term:`Zope` applications often still wish to use the ZCA while building a :mod:`pyramid` application; :mod:`pyramid` makes this possible.

 .. index::
    single: get_current_registry